jamesbowles/build_bulb/README.md

 ------------

 1. Serial-USB build bulb
-2. serialport gem
+1. serialport gem
-3. rvm
+1. rvm

 Setup
 -----
+1. rvm gemset use global
 1. gem install serialport
-2. add the contents of the .rspec file to your global or project .rspec file (edit paths if needed)
+1. add the contents of the .rspec file to your global or project .rspec file (edit paths if needed)

 Build bulb
 ----------